Windows 10 release date, features, devices and free upgrade: Everything you need to know about Microsoft's new OS

 However, the P2P model could raise security issues, with users potentially downloading updates from PCs whose safety hasn't been verified by Microsoft, so there will also be the usual model of having Windows Update servers spit out upgrades straight to your device.

-Windows 10 Enterprise will be available for bulk order from 1 August.
+Windows 10 Enterprise was available for bulk order as of 1 August.